character0/Challenges/README.md

 # RunBook
 ##About The Solution
-The solution is a self-contained Gradle application written in Groovy.
-Gradle is not only the build tool for the application, but also allows the application to be executed in isolation with the bundled gradelw library.
+The solution is a Gradle application written in Groovy.
 This application can be executed directly in the project with the provided GradleWrapper with no other requirements other than connectivity to the internet.
+Gradle is not only the build tool for the application, but also allows the application to be executed in isolation with the bundled _gradelw_ library.
 The **Standalone Execution** section outlines this process.
 Groovy was used as the programming language over pure Java because of my relevant experience and because of its wonderful I/O libs.

 The application optionally takes in an argument which expects a valid directory path for processing datasource files.
 Without a directory argument, the application will process the sample data files from Imply, kept in the ./conf folder of the project.
-If the application is not able to determine the provided argument as a valid File path, the application will exit.
+If the application is not able to determine the provided argument as a valid file path, the application will exit.

 The application will output logging into the console only.
 There is no external logging kept for the application.

-Files that have been processed will remain and generated .csv files will be timestamped, creating a new file on each execution.
+Files that have been processed will remain in their source directory and any generated .csv files from the application will be timestamped and named as CityList.$timestamp.csv.

 ## Standalone Execution
 To execute the application to process the sample files in the ./conf folder, run this command in the project's root folder